wilkgr76/curious-robot/README.md

-# cautious-robot
+# Curious Robot
 A WIP sidescroller.
-The name was suggested by GitHub.
+Not much but a plan so far, all help appreciated :)